bucket list (NOUN/inf.) – A number of experiences or achievements that a person hopes to have or accomplish during their lifetime.

 The trend towards online shopping is thriving and there’s certainly no harm in taking advantage of it.
 Handmade and personalized items are all the rage right now – so get crafty!
 Turn your favourite pursuit – be it crocheting, wood carving or decoupage – into hard, cold cash by opening an online shop.
-A little careful research will go a long way to getting you started with many online platforms (such as Etsy and Shopify) offering free trials which will allow you to build your domain without spending a penny.
+A little careful research will go a long way to getting you started with many online platforms (such as Etsy and Shopify) offering free trials This will allow you to build your domain without spending a penny.
 Once the free trial is over, you’ll be asked to pay a ‘rent’ of sorts.
-Do shop around so you find one that will fit your budget; luckily, though, most monthly fees won’t exceed €10 a month.
+Do shop around so you find one that will fit your budget.
+Luckily though, most monthly fees won’t exceed €10 a month.
 In the meantime, knock yourself out crafting by the pool!

 6. House sitting

 How would you like to live abroad without worrying about the price of accommodation?
 House sitting is a fantastic way of putting all those niggling worries to rest – and getting paid for it!
 Granted, you won’t be living in any one place for very long, but that only means you’ll be able to turn into the ultimate nomad!
 Sign up to a few online house sitting sites such as Housecarers.com and start advertising your services on Facebook or Craigslist.
 Once you get your first house sit, it’s only a matter of deciding how much you want to charge.
-You’ll also need a love for animals, as pets can sometimes be very much part of the package!
+You may need a love for animals, as pets can sometimes be very much part of the package!

 7. Escorting tours